-Since late Thursday, soon after the military began operations to isolate anti-government protestors in central Bangkok, the city has been experiencing more violence.
-The Red Shirts remain defiant to calls to end the rallies.
+Since late Thursday, soon after the military began operations to isolate anti-government protesters in central Bangkok, the city has been experiencing more violence.

 Security forces resorted to firing – mostly rubber bullets and tear gas - in a bid to control the protesters and to restrict access to the rally site at Rajprasong in central Bangkok's hotel and commercial district.
 A mass transit skytrain station in Silom was attacked by M79 grenades.